hphelion/documentation/cli.unix.reference.md

 </dl>

 ###Description
-This command works similarly to the copy command except the first argument is the source account.
-The source objects may be containers or objects or regular expressions.
+Migrates files from the deisgnated provider to the HP Cloud destination.
+This command works similarly to `copy` except the first argument is the source account (for example, `AWS`).
+The source objects may be containers, objects, or regular expressions.

 ###Examples
-Migrate ojbects from the AWS :aws_tainer container to the :hp_tainer container
+Migrate ojbects from the AWS `:aws_tainer` container to the `:hp_tainer` container:

     hpcloud migrate aws :aws_tainer :hp_tainer

-Migrate ojbects from the two containers in the rackspace account to the :hp_tainer container
+Migrate ojbects from the two containers in the Rackspace account to the `:hp_tainer` container:

     hpcloud migrate rackspace :rackspace1 :rackspace2 :hp_tainer